iterative/mlem.ai/content/docs/command-reference/import.md

 ## Description

-Use `import` on an existing datasets or model files (or directories) to auto-generate the necessary MLEM metadata (`.mlem`) files for them.
+Use `import` on an existing datasets or model files (or directories) to auto-generate the necessary MLEM metadata (`.mlem` extension) files for them.
 This is useful to quickly make existing datasets and model files compatible with MLEM, which can then be used in future operations such as `mlem apply`.

 This command provides a quick and easy alternative to writing python code to load those models/datasets into object for subsequent usage in MLEM context.